BxCppDev/Bayeux/README.rst

 the ``README.rst`` file supplied with the source code.

+.. raw:: pdf

+   PageBreak oneColumn

 Preparing Your System for Bayeux Installation
 ==============================================

-To install Bayeux, you first need the following sofware:
+To install Bayeux, you first need the following software:

 Prerequisite Software
 ---------------------